-Going into labor: When soon-to-be mothers are about to give birth they often wonder what their hospital or birth center’s patient care procedures are.
-Basically what the examination will be like throughout labor.
+When soon-to-be mothers are about to give birth they often wonder what their hospital or birth center’s patient care procedures are.
+If you’ve found yourself tossing and turning in the days and weeks leading up to your due date, pondering what the examination will be like throughout labor – you’re not alone!

-Going into labor is actually unique for every women, but the procedures for it is fairly standard and the events experienced is likely to also be fairly standard.
+Going into labor is actually unique for every woman, but the procedures for it are fairly standard and the events experienced are likely to also be fairly standard.

 Table Of Contents

-- 3 4 Common Words Said During A Cervical Exam
+- 4 Medical Terminology…What Are They Saying!?
+4 Common Words Said During A Cervical Exam

 While prenatal exams tend to include stirrup use, a laboring woman can generally put her feet on the bed, close to her bottom.